ofiwg/libfabric/man/fi_endpoint.3.md

 : Increments the specified counter whenever an RMA write or base atomic operation initiated from the endpoint has completed successfully or in error.

-An endpoint may only be bound to a single CQ or counter for a given type of operation.
+An endpoint may only be bound to a single counter for a given type of operation.
 For example, a EP may not bind to two counters both using FI_WRITE.
 Furthermore, providers may limit CQ and counter bindings to endpoints of the same endpoint type (DGRAM, MSG, RDM, etc.).